-Click to View the Typical Daily Camp Schedule (for Residential and Day Campers in Both Programs, Each Camp lasting Three Weeks Long in Duration and San Jose and Chicago Two Week Camps)
+Click to View the Typical Daily Camp Schedule (for Residential and Day Campers in Cal State Fullerton and Georgetown Each Three Weeks Long in Duration and San Jose and Chicago Two Week Camps)

-Note: For students interested in becoming Math Zoom and STEM-Antics Day Campers, please check each individual Camp Page on our Website for CSU Fullerton, Georgetown University or San Jose, CA and Chicago, IL, check on the classes.areteem.org site for details.
+Note: For students interested in becoming Math Zoom and STEM-Antics Day Campers, please check each individual Camp Page on our Website for CSU Fullerton or Georgetown University.
+For San Jose, CA and Chicago, IL, check on the classes.areteem.org site for details.

 Curriulum and Activities Menu

 - The renowned Math Zoom program focuses on nurturing the students’ genuine interest in mathematics and its STEM applications, and developing the true passion for exploring mathematics and related fields.